 However awesome your flasher or fishfinder, there’s nothing like actually seeing the fish you’re after.
 And from species identification to indications of behavior, live video is an impressive tool to enhance your angling prowess.

-Instead, you need a dedicated fishing camera system.
-If that piques your curiosity, keep reading.
-Below, we’ll discuss what to look for if you’re in the market for a fishing camera, as well as provide reviews of some of our favorites.
+In this article we discuss what to look for if you’re in the market for an underwater fishing camera, as well as provide reviews of some of our favorites.

 Quick glance at the best underwater fishing cameras:

 |Image||Camera||Battery||Est. Battery Life||Cable Length||Monitor Resolution||Screen Size||Camera Viewing Angle|

 |MarCum VS485C Underwater Viewing System - Our Pick!||enclosed 12 volt, 7.2 amp hour battery||6-8 hours||50’||800 x 480||7” 16:9 aspect ratio LCD monitor||90-degree Sony Super HAD II ultra-low lux CCD|